-The story has been told that the great reputation of Clos de Bèza inspired a neighbour to become a vigneron: a certain Mr Bertin whose name of Germanic origin denotes the son of Bert, the brilliant.
+OLIVIER BERNSTEIN The story has been told that the great reputation of Clos-de-Bèze inspired a neighbour to become a vigneron: a certain Mr Bertin whose name of Germanic origin denotes "son of Bert, the brilliant".
 He planted vines in his field in place of cereals, using cuttings from his neighbour's plants and adopted the same work methods.
 Success was not long in coming and in due course the field was named the champ de Mr Bertin, hence Chambertin.

-We cultivate 60-years-old vines in this vineyard.
+We cultivate 60-year-old vines in this vineyard.
 Last to join our portfolio, in 2012, the final wine in the line-up can presume to the top place on the podium.
-People speak of the King of Wine the Wine of Kings, or indeed of Napoleon's favourite wine.
-It ha to be said that the wine is sublime.
+People speak of the King of Wines, the Wine of Kings, or indeed of Napoleon's favourite wine.
+It has to be said that the wine is sublime.
 It is austere in youth.
 At its zenith, it will fascinate you by its robust power, structure and vigour.
 It will develop aromas of liquorice, chocolate and black fruit.
 It seems to be built for an eternal life.

-The first surviving reference to Chambertin dates to the 13th century, when Guillaume de Grancey swapped some vines in Champ Bertin with the Abbey of Cluny in 1276.
-Together with Clos de Bèze, which may be sold as Chambertin, this forms the heart of the Gevrey vineyards, a soli rectangular block of 28.3 hectares on a bedrock of calcaire à entroques from the Bajocian period, with whiter marly soils on the upper slopes.
+JASPER MORRIS MW, BURGUNDY DIRECTOR The first surviving reference to Chambertin dates to the 13th century, when Guillaume de Grancey swapped some vines in Champ Bertin with the Abbey of Cluny in 1276.

+Together with Clos de Bèze, which may be sold as Chambertin, this forms the heart of the Gevrey vineyards, a solid rectangular block of 28.3 hectares on a bedrock of calcaire à entroques from the Bajocian period, with whiter marly soils on the upper slopes.
 Whereas most of the rows of vines run down the slope from west to east, there is a small band at the top of Chambertin where the vines run north-south.
 Chambertin is a slightly cooler site than Clos de Bèze thanks to breezes from the Combe Grisard above and to the south.
 This is certainly the most powerful and long lasting wine of Gevrey-Chambertin.
-For Abbé Claude Arnoux (1728) Chambertin was 'the most considerable wine in all Burgundy': For Matt Kramer (1990), Chambertin 'connotes capillarybursting pleasure'.
-The famous producer Charles Rousseau is quoted by Jean-François Bazin as saying that 'Le Chambertin i male, well built.
-It lacks a bit of finesse in youth, but rounds out?
+For Abbé Claude Arnoux (1728) Chambertin was "the most considerable wine in all Burgundy": For Matt Kramer (1990), Chambertin "connotes capillarybursting pleasure".
+The famous producer Charles Rousseau is quoted by Jean-François Bazin as saying that "Le Chambertin is male, well built.
+It lacks a bit of finesse in youth, but rounds out".
+2015 CHAMBERTIN, GRAND CRU The Chambertin is deeper in colour than the Clos de Bèze.
+Despite its youth and majesty, it is possible to tease out magical subtleties.
+The bouquet offers a great mix of spice - complemented by lifted, floral notes - and the concentrated ripe dark fruit.
+The fruit is incredibly concentrated and pure; the tannins are fine-grained; the mouth is full and bold with fresh acidity bringing lift to the palate.
+The wine is infused with a wealth of dark cherries, then some almonds, a wave of lingering red fruits and a perfect acidtannin balance.
+While in some ways understated, it displays effortless majesty, with "such density that it probably has its own gravitational pull", a colleague noted.
+This is most definitely a wine for the long haul which will certainly reward patience.
+The 2015 Bernstein Chambertin asserts an authority like no other.
+Drink 2027-2045.